adiciausu/funl/README.md

 ### Coming up!
 1. Backend health check and failure prevention
-2. Multiple backends (now it can be done using a load balancer like [HAProxy])
+2. Native load balancing / advanced request routing (now it can be done using a load balancer like [HAProxy])

 # Install (The easy way)
 [Download funl] and unarchive: